Middle School

 Discovering talents and building confidence.

 Our Middle School program is designed specifically to serve the needs of girls in their preadolescent years of growth, curiosity, and development.
-Preadolescent girls thrive on interactive engagement and meaningful connections.
+Preadolescent girls thrive on interactive engagement and meaningful connections with peers and adults.
 When learning is directly tied to the understanding of self and to increased knowledge of the world, girls learn best.
-The Advisory and Study Hall programs in the Middle School facilitate interaction among the students and faculty.
-Each year, students are placed in an advisory group of nine to eleven students and one faculty member.
-They meet often to discuss school issues, develop peer relationships, build community, and plan activities.

-Our Middle School teachers believe that full engagement and inquiry fosters lasting understanding and the transfer of knowledge.
-As such, our program uniquely serves girls with hands-on, inquiry-based curriculum as they navigate new landscapes of learning.
+Our Middle School teachers believe that full engagement and inquiry foster lasting understanding and the transfer of knowledge.
+As such, our program uniquely serves girls with a hands-on, inquiry-based curriculum as they navigate new landscapes of learning.
 Stone Ridge educates using Understanding by Design as its pedagogical approach for instruction and curriculum design.
 Learning, for our Middle School girls, becomes an exercise of purpose, of self-understanding, and of coming to know the world in which they will soon lead and serve as children of the Sacred Heart.

 Academic Program Overview